-NO - No requirements on particle size.2
+NO - No requirements on particle size.\

-1 Germany specifies very few technical requirements for treatment plants because process validation is commonly used and the technical requirements are stipulated individually for the different processes as an outcome of process validation.
-2 Intermediate according to the Norwegian national fertiliser regulation.
+\ Germany specifies very few technical requirements for treatment plants because process validation is commonly used and the technical requirements are stipulated individually for the different processes as an outcome of process validation. \ Intermediate according to the Norwegian national fertiliser regulation.
+AT - 1 to 5 turnings during a 10 - 14 days thermophilic process period depending on the temperature and time profile and the composting technology (open or closed / in vessel composting).